 - Repeated standard EEGs may be helpful when the diagnosis of the epilepsy or the syndrome is unclear.
-However, if the diagnosis has been established, repeat EEGs are not likely to be helpful.
-Repeated standard EEGs should not be used in preference to sleep or sleep-deprived EEGs.

 - Long-term video or ambulatory EEG may be used in the assessment when there are diagnostic difficulties after clinical assessment and standard EEG.